 After that, I knew SOMETHING had to be going on, and I’d begun to sense that it had to do with my NDE.
 So I took myself to my first Seattle IANDS meeting, where I was amazed to hear so many mysteries of my life explained.
 I’ve learned, for example, that psychic aftereffects such as I still have are garden-variety experiences for many NDEers like me.

 Most importantly, I have the gift of — to me — irrefutable proof of the reality of afterlife and of guardian angels that accompany all of us on earth.
-I have experienced my guardian angel stepping in when I’ve refused to follow instructions (to get off the road because I had no brakes) — actually clouding my thoughts so I did what I’d been told against my personal volition (mistook a side-street for my route).
+I have experienced my guardian angel stepping in when I’ve refused to follow instructions (to get off the road because I had no brakes) — actually clouding my thoughts so I did what I’d been told against my personal volition (he made the back of a NO PARKING sign appear to read ARTERIAL TURNS, so I turned onto a level side-street where I coasted to a stop with zero brakes).
 I have also asked directly for guidance in crisis and received in abundance.
 Here is a little video about my most recent confirmation: Miracle on Section K

 As Carl Jung once said when asked in a televised interview whether he believed in god, “I don’t believe… I know.”
 I am so grateful that god kept prodding me with Weird Things, so grateful I get to live sober and know that extending goodness and kindness to others is my mission on earth.
 I’ve met with painful skepticism from my family, and my thoughts on god would scare away newcomers to AA, so I express what I know only on this blog.
 But I get to live each day with a joy I never dreamed possible, and to share my journey with others in IANDS.